 Summer Music Camps

-The Conservatory offers a variety of summer music camps for toddlers to teens.
+The Conservatory offers a variety of summer music camps.
 Students with or without previous musical experience are eligible to attend.
-Information outlining the 2022 summer camps will be available in January on the website at www.rider.edu/conservatorycamps.
-Summer camp registration begins on January 18, 2022.
-Potential resident middle-school, high-school, and adult programs are offered through Westminster Choir College Continuing Education; call 609-924-7416 or go to www.rider.edu/woce.
+Information outlining the 2024 summer camps will be available in January on the website at www.rider.edu/conservatorycamps.
+Summer camp registration begins on January 15, 2024.
+Potential resident high-school and adult programs are offered through Westminster Summer Arts at rider.edu/summerarts.

 The Conservatory offers a flexible eight-week session for private instruction in all instruments, depending on availability of instructors.
 Students often enroll in summer lessons to try out a new instrument or to get extra coaching and practice.
-The 2022 summer session runs from June 27 to August 19, 2022.
-Registration forms will be available in all Conservatory locations by May 16, 2021.
+The 2024 summer session runs from June 24 to August 18, 2024.
+Registration will open on May 13, 2024.

 Conservatory Faculty Recital Series

 In addition to teaching, Westminster Conservatory faculty members enrich the musical life of the area and provide inspiring examples for their students through performance.
-Solo and chamber music recitals by Conservatory faculty take place on the Princeton campus of Westminster Choir College, the Lawrenceville campus of Rider University, and in the community.
+Solo and chamber music recitals by Conservatory faculty take place on the Princeton campus of Westminster Conservatory and in the community.
 Admission is free to all Westminster Conservatory faculty performances.
 For a complete listing of performances, go to www.rider.edu/arts.

-Recitals in the Westminster Conservatory Faculty Series are presented on Saturday evenings at 7:30 p.m. and Sunday afternoons at 3:00 p.m. in Bristol Chapel, Westminster Choir College.
+Recitals in the Westminster Conservatory Faculty Series are presented on Saturday evenings, Sunday afternoons, or Sunday evenings in Bristol Chapel or Hillman Hall, Westminster campus.

 Westminster Conservatory at Nassau recitals are held on the third Thursday of the month, September to May, at 12:15 p.m. in the Niles Chapel of Nassau Presbyterian Church, 61 Nassau Street, Princeton.
 These half-hour lunchtime recitals are open to the public without charge.
 (This program is made possible, in part, by the Mercer County Cultural and Heritage Commission through funding from the Mercer County Board of Chosen Freeholders, and the New Jersey State Council on the Arts, a Partner Agency of the National Endowment of the Arts.)

 This annual competition offers Conservatory students an opportunity to perform with the Westminster Community Orchestra.
-In the fall of 2021, Conservatory wind, string, and adult voice students who were registered with the Conservatory for the prior academic year (September through May) are eligible to participate with a recommendation from their private Conservatory teacher.
-Next fall (fall 2022) the competition will be open to piano students who are recommended by their private Conservatory teacher.
-Winners of the Concerto Competition will be featured in performances with the Westminster Community Orchestra.
-Competition applications and guidelines will be available in the main office by September 14, 2021.
+In the fall of 2023, Conservatory wind, string, and voice students who were registered with the Conservatory for the prior academic year (September through May) are eligible to participate with approval from their private Conservatory teacher.
+Competition applications and guidelines will be available in the main office in September 2023.